elquchiri/programcms/app/code/ProgramCms/DependencyBundle/README.md

-The Marketing bundle contains common infrastructure that provides an ability to apply Marketing features in ProgramCMS application.
+The Dependency bundle contains common infrastructure that provides an ability to apply Dependency features in ProgramCMS application.